corsa-center/corsa-center.github.io/docs/foundations/lfaidata.md

 A project transitions from one stage to another by meeting certain requirements.
 If a project's request to transition to a higher level stage is not approved, the project is eligible to re-apply after siz months of the first request.

 The Technical Advisory Committee (TAC) votes on new projects joining LF AI & Data, as well as on promoting projects across incubation stages.
-The TAC undertakes an annual review of all projects.
+The TAC will annually review all LF AI & Data projects.
+This annual review will include assessing whether projects in Sandbox and Incubation are making adequate progress towards the Graduation stage; and whether projects in the Graduation stage are maintaining positive growth and adoption.
+Any project may be moved to the Emeritus stage, provided the TAC and the Governing Board approve the transition via a 2/3 affirmative vote.

 ## Sandbox